WhichBookie racing analyst Andrew Blair White provides a preview and betting tips for races at Roscommon on Tuesday 28th June.

 Real Madrid to win

-In this instance, it would be better value to back the individual outcomes compared to placing one bet on the double chance.
+In this instance, it would be better value to back the individual outcomes.
 However, this is not always the case and you can find instances where backing the Double Chance will result in a higher overall return.

 If you are looking for maximum value, you should determine whether it is better to place a Double Chance bet or two individual bets on the outcomes.

-Providing the Double Chance bet returns more than betting on the two individual outcomes, what criteria would you use to select a football match to place your Double Chance bet?
+Providing the Double Chance bet returns more than betting on the two individual outcomes, what criteria would you use to select a football match to place your bet?